jordinett/ha-tuya-water-meter/readme.md

 ## Changelog

-Version 1.0.0: it is only a read only integration, it reads total water consumption and all the rest of the sensors and alarms
+Version 1.0.0: it is only a read only integration, it reads total water consumption and all the rest of the sensors and alarms.

 Version: 1.1.0: Valve state becomes a switch, in version 1.0.0 you could only read the valve state (true or false - valve opened or closed) in this version you can open and close the valve directly from the integration.